 WHSmith in Paris stocks pretty much all the same books you’ll find in WHSmith in England.
 It’ll have all the new releases, bestsellers and more.
 It’s a very large bookstore with the books covering the entire bottom floor and food and other products covering the top floor.
 If you’re desperate to get your hands on a new release as soon as it’s published, then WHSmith would be your best bet.

 Unfortunately, as these are “foreign” language books being sold in France, they are really quite expensive.
 Whilst in England there are usually discounts on the RRP, in France, they will sell at RRP plus costs for importation.
 Taking these factors into account and the poor exchange rate at the moment, it will cost you far more to purchase a book here than the same book in the UK.
-For this reason, I wouldn’t hugely recommend shopping here unless if you’re desperate or seriously craving something British and willing to splash some cash.
+For this reason, I wouldn’t hugely recommend this as an English bookshop in Paris but more of a familiar English shop to go to when you’re seriously craving something British.
+Like cheddar cheese.

 248, Rue de Rivoli